rytswd/go-cicd-template/README.md

 > **Note**: This repository uses the [Reusable Workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows)
 > (to be precise, [`/.github/workflows/reusable-go-cicd-for-pr.yaml`](/.github/workflows/reusable-go-cicd-for-pr.yaml)),
 > which you _could_ use it as is.
-However, it is not designed to be used for all
+However, it is not designed to cover general
-> cases, and is mainly meant for me to test the setup.
-While you can manage the
+> use cases, and originally meant for me to test.
+While you can use this as is
-> dependency using Git ref, I would advise not to use it directly.
-I cannot
+> and manage the dependency using Git ref, I would advise copying the setup over
+> to your repository for best extensibility and flexibility.
+I cannot promise
-> promise that the state of reusable workflows will be always stable.
+> that the state of the reusable workflow here will be always stable.